stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/Totem/index.md

 #### **Cost:** 20 Character Points<br>**Prerequisite:** Totem Spirit and 50 CP of Barbarian Talents
 You gain a magical benefit based on the totem animal of your choice.
 You can choose the same animal you selected for Totem Spirit or a different one.

-**Hide:** You gain the might of a bear.
+**Bear:** You gain the might of a bear.
 Your carrying capacity (including maximum load and maximum lift) is doubled and you have +1d on Strength checks made to push, pull, lift, or break objects.

-**Strider:** Whether mounted or on foot, your travel pace is doubled, as is the travel pace of up to ten companions while they’re within 60 feet of you and you’re not incapacitated (see [Speed](https://stormchaserroleplaying.com/stormchaserRPG/Exploration/Movement/Speed/), for rules on travel pace).
+**Stag:** Whether mounted or on foot, your travel pace is doubled, as is the travel pace of up to ten companions while they’re within 60 feet of you and you’re not incapacitated (see [Speed](https://stormchaserroleplaying.com/stormchaserRPG/Exploration/Movement/Speed/), for rules on travel pace).
 The elk spirit helps you roam far and fast.

-**Raptor:** You gain the eyesight of an eagle.
+**Eagle:** You gain the eyesight of an eagle.
 You gain low-light vision with a distance of 1 mile.

-**Pack:** You gain the hunting sensibilities of a wolf.
+**Wolf:** You gain the hunting sensibilities of a wolf.
 You can track other creatures while traveling at a fast pace, and you can move stealthily while traveling at a normal pace (see [Speed](https://stormchaserroleplaying.com/stormchaserRPG/Exploration/Movement/Speed/), for rules on travel pace).

-**Hunt:** You gain proficiency in two skills from the following list: Athletics, Acrobatics, Stealth, and Survival.
-The cat spirit hones your survival instincts.
+**Tiger:** ***Pending rewrite*** ~~You gain proficiency in two skills from the following list: Athletics, Acrobatics, Stealth, and Survival.
+The cat spirit hones your survival instincts.~~

 ### Spirit Walker